My days on the hill are taken up by skiing and photography. I don’t hesitate to admit it, blogging is my second favorite sport.

 Which brings me to the lone one-minute video above.

 On March 23, 2013 I had one of my best ski days of last season.
-I arrived at Ski Bowl NY, booted up and headed out for adventure.
+I arrived at the Ski Bowl in North Creek, booted up, and headed out for adventure.
 It snowed much of the day and conditions were really good — especially in the trees — and as we worked our way up the mountain they got better.
 But this isn’t a trip report.

 I don’t claim to have full control of any camera I’ve owned and this day was no exception.
 I had just booted up at the Ski Bowl Yurt and was waiting for the groomers to finish.
 I shot this video 100% inadvertently: I never knew I was filming until I downloaded at the end of the day.